 Now that you know how to make a perfect burger let’s talk toppings!

-The Recipe: The Organic Kitchen Burger
+The Recipe: Three Fantastic Burger Recipes

 Tips and what you will need: Homemade mayo or garlic aioli is a great addition to this burger.
 See my recipe here.
 If you don’t want to make your own mayo I recommend using a store bought version made with olive oil.
 If you are making the blue cheese burger, you will need to know how to caramelize onions!

-- PER BURGER: 6oz grass fed beef, 80/20 ratio (20% fat)
+- PER BURGER: 6oz grass fed beef 80/20 ratio (20% fat)

 - Sea Salt